gsidhu/buzee-tauri/logbook.md

 - Add user prefs to database.

 ### Backend
-- Allow searching by `created_at`, `last_modified` or `last_opened`.
+- Set up cron job to index every hour.
+- Add code for adding folders to the index.
 - Implement `frecency`.
 Sort search results by `frecency`.
 Maybe weave `last_opened` into the formula?
+- Add search suggestions.
+- Make XLSX, CSV and PDF indexing better.
+  - Detect if PDF is text-based and use existing library.
+Otherwise, skip.
+- Detect paths/files in OneDrive, Google Drive, Dropbox, etc. and ignore them.
+- Add graceful error handling using logger instead of panic.
+- Figure out how to pass types to tauri commands.
+- Let front end know when app is not in focus so that it can change CSS.
+- Add logging to a file + sentry/firebase events.
+- Add a tray icon and menubar window.
+- Allow searching by `created_at`, `last_modified` or `last_opened`.
 - [x] Figure out how to add app menu and context menus.
-- Set up cron job to index every hour.
-  - Add code for adding folders to the index.
-  - Add code for indexing file contents.
+- [x] Add code for indexing file contents.
-- Add graceful error handling using logger instead of panic.
 - [x] Send data from backend to frontend ([see this](https://github.com/tauri-apps/tauri/discussions/7558))
 - [x] Check why QuickLook (`qlmanage`) blocks the main process.
 What if it was launched in a child process?
-- Add a tray icon and menubar window.
-- Figure out how to pass types to tauri commands.
-- Add search suggestions.
-- Let front end know when app is not in focus so that it can change CSS.
 - [x] Optimise file indexing.
   - [x] Check why it seems to be stuck sometimes.
 ANS: multiple select calls to db were the bottleneck.
   - [x] Also check why the kill switch doesn't work sometimes.
 (It seems the database flag is not being updated when the sync operation completes.)
 ANS: sync_status wasn't being updated inside the for-loop.
-- Make XLSX, CSV and PDF indexing better.
-  - Detect if PDF is text-based and use existing library.
-Otherwise, skip.

 ### Front-end
 - Connect loading spinners during onboarding, sync and search to the backend.
 - Show feedback to the user about what dates are being parsed.
 Maybe as a popover button?
-- Allow searching by created_at, last_modified or last_opened.
 - Add icons for new file types.
 - Disable default right-click context menu.
 - Put double quotes on punctuation marks when cleaning query to make it work with the MATCH syntax